 A VA-accredited attorney is an attorney that has been approved by the Department of Veterans Affairs to assist vets with veterans disability benefits claims.
 It does not necessarily guarantee that the lawyer has a certain level of experience or success in handling the claims.

 What it does mean is that the attorney has met the requirements for handling VA disability claims.
 Maintaining VA accreditation requires that an attorney complete mandatory CLE (continuing legal education) and remain in good standing to practice law.

 A VA disability attorney provides a variety of services for disabled veterans.
 Let’s take a look at the ways a VA attorney can help.

-Depending on the situation, a disabled veteran may be entitled to one or more veterans benefits.
-Veterans disability compensation replaces the income the disabled vet would have been able to earn if the veteran were not disabled.
+Depending on the situation, a disabled veteran may be entitled to supplemental security income.
+Veterans disability compensation replaces the income the applicant would have been able to earn if not disabled.
 Receiving VA disability compensation from the Veterans Affairs means that the veteran may also qualify for VA health care.

 The application process for VA disability benefits usually begins with an online application using the Veterans On-Line Application (VONAPP).
 Disabled veterans can also apply for benefits through the mail or by telephone.
 A veterans disability lawyer explains the application process in detail to help the veteran understand the steps necessary to receive disability benefits.

 Determine If You May Be Eligible For VA Disability Benefits